🔼The name Canaan: Summary

 🔼The name Canaan in the Bible

 Canaan became the recipient of a curious curse that made him the perpetual servant of his two uncles Japheth and Shem.
-After having survived the flood and their 230 days stay in the Ark (40 days of rain, 150 days of floating, 40 days of drying) Noah planted a vineyard (a common symbol of general human culture), made wine and got drunk, and lay naked in his tent.
+After having survived the flood and their 230 days stay in the Ark (40 days of rain, 150 days of floating, 40 days of drying) Noah planted a vineyard (a common symbol of general human culture), made wine and got drunk, and lay puris naturalibus in his tent.
 Then not Canaan but Ham, the father of Canaan, saw Noah naked and quipped about it to Shem and Japheth.
 The two older brothers walked into their father's tent backwards and covered Noah without looking at him.

 When Noah awoke he learned what Ham had done but then lashed out at Canaan, Ham's fourth son.
 He decreed that Japheth should become large but live in the tents of Shem, but Canaan should be the servant of all of them.
 Why Noah became so upset with Canaan instead of Ham is not told.

 Canaan's brothers were Cush (the Biblical name for Ethiopia), Mizraim (the Biblical name for Egypt) and Put.
 Canaan's eleven sons as listed in 1 Chronicles 1:13 are also all known nations, among whom Sidon, Heth, Jebusites (who owned Jerusalem — Joshua 10:1, 2 Samuel 5:6 ), Amorites, Hivites.

 In the Greek New Testament the name Canaan is spelled Χανααν (Acts 7:11 and 13:19) and Canaanite (female) is spelled Χαναναια (Matthew 15:22).
-The masculine form Χαναναιος does not occur in the New Testament but both Matthew and Mark make mention of a Simon the Kanaanite (Κανανιτης; Matthew 10:4, Mark 3:18), but that epithet probably has nothing to do with the country Canaan.
-See our article on the name Kanaanite for more details.
+The masculine form Χαναναιος does not occur in the New Testament but both Matthew and Mark make mention of a Simon the Kanaanite (Κανανιτης; Matthew 10:4, Mark 3:18).
+That epithet, however, has probably nothing to do with the country Canaan — see our article on the name Kanaanite for more details.

 🔼Etymology of the name Canaan